Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/8a93f535-8e4f-4a94-9dc2-a2a8dcaeaa6c)

-Optional: If you want to check the version of the Windows Server, type winver in the Run dialog and click OK.
+Optional: If you want to check the version of the Windows Server, type winver in the Run dialog and click **OK**.

 ![Image](https://github.com/user-attachments/assets/3e3737fe-f3e2-4353-a6fc-b4579a1690d6)